IIS Student Services

 STEP students are registered as students of the IOE, and therefore have access to the following resources: counselling service, disabilities support, international student support, student welfare, and Students’ Union.
 In addition, the International Student Support and Welfare Team at UCL provide specialist support and advice for all non-UK students.

-The IIS has a service agreement with the University of Westminster Counselling Service.
+In addition to the counselling services provided by UCL, the IIS also has a service agreement with the University of Westminster Counselling Service.
 Students have access to professional and experienced counsellors who are used to working with people from a range of different backgrounds and cultures.
 Students may discuss anything that is bothering them in confidence, from an inability to study, homesickness, anxiety, depression to relationship problems and bereavement.

 IT Facilities and Support

 The IIS provides Mac and PC-based general computing facilities, including standard software and email applications and internet access.
 The Aga Khan Centre building is WiFi enabled.
 Students are provided with a monthly printing and photocopying allowance and are able to print remotely.
 In addition, the IIS offers an IT loan scheme, which enables students to purchase a laptop computer.

 The IIS and its partners are firmly committed to equal opportunities for all students, regardless of gender, sexual orientation, marital or civil partnership status, ethnic origin, race, religion, colour, nationality, political beliefs, gender reassignment, pregnancy and maternity, disability and age .
 If you have a disability that might have an impact on your studies, please do let us know so we can ensure reasonable adjustments, if needed, can be made.
 If you have not already disclosed your disability on the application form, please contact Student Services at firstname.lastname@example.org